A - B - C - D - E - F - G - H - I - L - M - N - O - P - Q - R - S - T - U - V - W - Y

 Medicare: The federal health insurance program for older U.S. citizens and the disabled.

 Member: Often used in place of “the enrolled” or “the insured” person, the member is anyone covered by the health plan, whether they are the subscriber or dependent on their policy.

 Mental Health and Chemical Dependency Parity: Oregon’s mental health parity law, which became effective January 1, 2007.
 It requires group health insurance policies to cover treatment of chemical dependency and mental or nervous conditions at the same level and with no more restrictions than those imposed for other medical conditions.

 Top of page

-Network: Please see ACA Uniform Glossary.
+Network: Please view our "What are provider networks?" video or see ACA Uniform Glossary.